 Which you have to agree, is totally awesome.
 What Microsoft gets right is they work well with the little companies so that as they grow, they WANT to be Microsoft partners.
 I thought perhaps we were just lucky meeting up with some good engineers and managers on our first try, but recently, when Strong Mind Studios, our Latin American arm of 7 Generation Games (you can check our site in Spanish here) contacted Microsoft Chile and asked them to come to and introduce the companies at an Ed Tech Demo Day we are co-hosting, they replied, “We’d be delighted.”
 Actually, he said, “Estaría encantado.” but you get the idea.

-Again, here are a handful of small start-ups asking you to send someone for a couple of hours in the evening and do introductions in your second language (because this event happens to be in English, although we have bilingual staff at every demo table, so if you are in Santiago on May 24, register, for free, and come on down).
+Again, here are a handful of small start-ups asking you to send someone for a couple of hours in the evening and do introductions in your second language (because this event happens to be in English, although we have bilingual staff at every demo table, you can watch the May 24th event here).

 Everyone of those start-ups was impressed, and you better believe Microsoft picked up some credibility when it wants to partner with any of those companies in the future.

 Contrast this with a lot of other experiences I have had.
 Many people have been dismissive of our company and our ideas, telling me we’re not going to sell games, our artwork isn’t good enough, our marketing plan is all wrong.
 I’ve been hearing for four years now that 97% of start-ups die or whatever crazy number you want to throw out, but we’re still here.

 I’m not sure what they are hoping to accomplish by this but I can guarantee you that when we are that big account, we will be working with Microsoft because we already are.
 This is what Microsoft gets right – start working with the small companies so that when they’ve grown, you’ve got the big account.